Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 to deviate from their expected brightness, e.g. a grey pixel has value 187 instead of 127 in sRGB.
-This poses a problem when merging and interpolating colors, because the average pixel value of two colors doesn’t correspond to their average perceived brightness.
+This poses a problem when merging and interpolating colors, because the average pixel value of two colors no longer corresponds to their average perceived brightness.
 For example,
 if you wanted to merge black and white (0 and 255),